jb3dahmen/ApacheSparkQuickstart/README.md

 1. Describe what Apache Spark is and some fundamental use cases
 1. Recognize what an Apache Spark Session object is
-1. Identify a key Apache Spark data structures called a DataFrame
+1. Identify a key Apache Spark data structure called a DataFrame
 1. Execute basic operations to manipulate DataFrames

 ## What is Apache Spark?